-The fund saw a positive return in the period and was ahead of the iBoxx Sterling Non-Gilt index benchmark.
-The main driver of positive performance was our sector positioning, notably our underweight position in supranationals, which continued to lag the wider market having done so in the third quarter.
-Duration and curve positioning were positive - we were slightly long going into the quarter and the fall in yields and strong performance from longer-dated bonds therefore helped.
+The fund saw a positive return in the period and performed in line with the iBoxx Sterling Non-Gilt 15+ years index benchmark.
+The main positive for performance was our sector positioning, notably our underweight position in supranationals, which continued to lag the wider market having done so in the third quarter.
+However, this was more than offset by the negative impact of combined duration and curve positioning - we were short going into the quarter and the fall in yields and strong performance from longer-dated bonds therefore hurt.
+Stock selection effects were positive in utilities and insurance bonds, notably longer dated subordinated bonds from Prudential and Legal & General.